Skip to main content

 • Select the Figures tab on the site edit page

-• Click on the figure document you want to edit
+• Click on the figure document row you want to edit

 2. Review and Edit Basic Information

-The top section displays the figure document details:
+The top section shows the figure document details:

-• Name — Editable when the current revision is in Draft status.
+• Name - Editable when the current revision is in Draft status.
 Disabled when the revision is Published.
-Maximum 200 characters, must be unique within the site.
+Must be unique within the site.

 • Figure Type - Display only.
 The figure type is set when the figure document is created and cannot be changed.